Find helpful tips to get you to your plane relaxed and on time.

 Be sure to put your name, address and phone number on all your luggage and carry-on items.
 Make sure you keep your luggage with you at all times.
 To assist in the security screening process, the Transportation Security Administration asks that you either leave your bags unlocked, or use a TSA-recognized lock to lock your bag.

-To enhance security and speed you through the security screening process, the Transportation Security Administration prohibits some items in your checked and carry-on luggage.
+Prohibited Items To enhance security and speed you through the security screening process, the Transportation Security Administration prohibits some items in your checked and carry-on luggage.
 Check the TSA website for the latest restrictions.

-All essential items, such as medications and important travel documents, should be included in your carry-on items.
+Carry-on Items All essential items, such as medications and important travel documents, should be included in your carry-on items.

 Federal directives allow only two carry-on items per passenger.
 You may bring one bag and one personal item such as a purse, camera case, small backpack, briefcase, laptop computer or shopping bag.
 Items such as pillows, diaper bags and tennis rackets are usually considered personal items.
 For specific carry-on item information and size restrictions, contact your airline.